-Our board of directors has determined that Mr. Aspiri, Mr. Cable, Dr. Hood, Mr. Spiegelman and Mr. Tripet each meet independence requirements under applicable NASDAQ listing standards as well as applicable rules promulgated by the U.S. Securities and Exchange Commission, or SEC.
+Our board of directors has determined that Mr. Aspiri, Mr. Cable, Dr. Hood and Mr. Spiegelman each meet independence requirements under applicable NASDAQ listing standards as well as applicable rules promulgated by the SEC.
+Jean-Philippe Tripet, who resigned from our board of directors on June 30, 2011, also met such independence requirements during the period in 2011 in which he served as a director.